Writing a Novel Like RebeccaOct 25, 2020

 Most writers work using multiple revisions to structure and re-structure to include make their story gripping for readers, after the first draft.
-We had a session at The Novelry on narrative structure with Louise Doughty recently (available in our Catch Up TV area for members).
-As she showed, the virtuous shape of a novel emerges in the later drafts.
-(We work with writers to fast-track the process, and we have a few short cuts up our sleeve to raise the work between drafts with some heavy lifting between writer and tutor.)
+The virtuous shape of a novel emerges in the later drafts.
+(We have a few shortcuts up our sleeve to raise the work between drafts with our Novel Development plan.)
+Here's how the novel Rebecca happened.

 At the age of 30, Daphne du Maurier had already published four novels and two biographies.
 She published Jamaica Inn in 1936 so by 1937, when she signed a new three-book deal with Victor Gollancz and accepted an advance of £1,000, she had some experience and was able to fast track her process to produce Rebecca as a manuscript for publication in just two drafts.
 I'm going to show you what she did.
 It's rather similar to the method we teach graduates of our Ninety Day Novel course in our Big Edit course, prior to pitching your work to our literary agency partners.

 Living in rented quarters with her husband in Egypt, du Maurier was homesick for Cornwall and determined to set her novel there.
 She brought to mind the houses she'd visited with her friends the Quiller-Couches:

 And surely the Quiller-Couches had told me that the owner had been married first to a very beautiful wife, whom he had divorced, and had married again a much younger woman?